-Tools needed: Panel tool, 7mm socket, ratchet, and extension
+Tools needed (all model years): Panel tool, 7mm socket, ratchet, and extension

 Steering wheel audio controls

-It's relatively easy to retain your Enclave's steering wheel audio controls when you install a new stereo.
-When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.
+In most cases, it's reasonably easy to retain your Buick's steering wheel audio controls when you install a new stereo.
+When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with a compatible aftermarket receiver.

 Depending on how it's equipped, the Enclave will have up to 10 factory speakers.
 Overall, the process of replacing them isn't terribly difficult and the improvement in sound quality will make all the work worthwhile.